book cover

 • Preheat the oven to 350 degrees.

-• Add in the flour, salt, and baking powder and blend on low until incorporated.
+• Next, add the flour, salt, and baking powder and slowly mix until incorporated, forming a dough.ย

 • Divide the dough in half and place one half in the refrigerator and evenly press the other half into the bottom of the baking dish.

-• Refrigerate the pressed dough in the baking dish for 30 minutes.
+• Refrigerate the pressed dough in the baking dish for 30 minutes too.

-• Spread 12 ounces raspberry preserves (or any preserves you want!) over the top and then crumble the other half of the dough over the preserves.
+• Spread 12 ounces of raspberryย preservesย (or any preserves you want!) over the baked crust and then crumble the other half of the dough over the preserves.

 Notes